 If I can be honest, I am a person who longs for connection and appreciates beauty.
 That is why I only photograph things that I love and inspire me: proposals, weddings, people, and ballet.

 In addition to being a photographer, I am also a high school teacher.
 I love connecting with students and teaching them the life lessons that have impacted me.
 Nothing brings me as much joy as seeing them pursue their dreams and succeed.

 When I am not shooting or teaching, I love skiing, travelling, and cooking for friends and family.
 If you love Italian food or smoked ribs, let me know; there is always a seat at our table for you.

 As long as I have known Brian, he always had a camera in his hand.
 Now that we are married, we are so fortunate to have all of those memories documented and preserved.
 I think that was my first connection to the emotional power of photography: the importance, value, and connection to your photos grows as time goes on.

-When I am not working or skiing with Brian, I love to travel, practice my inner Joanna Gaines, take our little Frenchie, Monte, for a walk, and spend time with family.
-I will leave the cooking to Brian; you can join me for a glass of cabernet.
+When I am not working or skiing with Brian, I love to travel, practice my inner Joanna Gaines, take our Frenchies - Monte and Miles - for walks, listening to a good audio book, and spending time with family.
+If you have a favorite true crime book or podcast, let me know!